Writer (film): Plot

-The movie opens with a new recruit police constable Arivazhagan reporting for duty at Tiruverumbur police station in Tiruchirappalli.
-He is taken under wing by head constable Thangaraj, who works as a writer at the station.
-Thangaraj is shown to be a bigamist, and it is later revealed that he was forced into a second marriage with a much younger girl, to bear an offspring.
-Thangaraj had initiated and is still continuing to fight a case, for the establishment of a police union, for voicing the opinions of lower-rank police officers.
-This does not go well with the police inspector, who has him transferred to Thiruvallikeni police station in Chennai as a punishment.
+A new recruit, police constable Arivazhagan, reports for duty at the Tiruverumbur police station in Tiruchirappalli, where he is mentored by head constable Thangaraj, the station writer.
+Thangaraj is a bigamist, forced into a second marriage with a much younger woman to produce an heir.
+He has also initiated—and continues to fight—a case seeking the formation of a police union to represent lower-rank officers.
+This angers the police inspector, who punishes him by transferring him to the Thiruvallikeni police station in Chennai.

-Once there, Thangaraj is assigned menial duties within the station and befriends an ex-convict, Raja, whom Thangaraj had known from a previous case.
-Raja does odd jobs and is shown to stay within the station premises.
-On his first day, Thangaraj is assigned to watch over PhD student Devakumar, held in illegal custody in a marriage hall nearby.
-Deva tries to escape initially, but gets caught by Thangaraj and the marriage hall manager.
-The police personnel in the station do not seem to take any interest in revealing the details of the case.
-The police inspector Perumal and another head constable Manickam force Deva to sign some documents.
+Once in Chennai, Thangaraj is relegated to menial station duties.
+He reconnects with Raja—an ex-convict he knows from an earlier case—who does odd jobs and lives on the station premises.
+On his first day, Thangaraj is tasked with guarding Devakumar, a PhD student illegally detained in a nearby marriage hall.
+Deva attempts to escape but is caught by Thangaraj and the hall manager.
+The station staff refuse to disclose any case details, and Inspector Perumal, along with head constable Manickam, forces Deva to sign a set of documents.

-Deva is constantly shifted to various lodges, and Deputy Commissioner Trivedi Sharma is also shown to be involved in the case.
-Raja and Thangaraj go to watch over Deva, and he sobbingly shares his story to Raja.
-Deva belongs to a backward community, living with his elder brother Xavier, sister-in-law, and their son in Thirukkattupalli town, near Trichy.
-After a spat in the house, he heads back to Chennai.
-Pretty soon, he is shown to be detained by the police, who also take his cellphone away.
-A senior journalist in Trichy, whom Thangaraj has been pursuing to write about the police union case, publishes this illegal detention as a scoop, after Thangaraj unintentionally reveals it to him.
+Deva's location is constantly changed, and Deputy Commissioner Trivedi Sharma is shown to be involved in the case—later revealed to be previously acquainted with Thangaraj.
+Raja and Thangaraj watch over Deva, who tearfully recounts his story to Raja.
+In a flashback, Deva, from a backward community, lives in Thirukkattupalli near Trichy with his elder brother Xavier, sister-in-law, and their son.
+After a family spat, he returns to Chennai, only to be detained by the police, who also seize his cellphone.
+While trying to persuade a senior Trichy journalist to cover the police-union case, Thangaraj inadvertently reveals the illegal detention, which the journalist publishes as a scoop.

-Sharma becomes livid and has Thangaraj write a crime scene to implicate Deva, not knowing it was Thangaraj who leaked the story.
-It also shown that Thangaraj was previously acquainted with him.
+Sharma becomes livid and has Thangaraj write a crime scene to implicate Deva, unaware that it was Thangaraj who leaked the story.
 Deva gets implicated as a Naxalite and is arrested.
-Thangaraj feels guilty for having caused this.
-Xavier comes to Chennai to meet his brother.
-Thangaraj explains to him the seriousness of the situation and asks him to approach a lawyer Marudhamuthu, to help out in the case.
+Thangaraj feels guilty for causing this.
+When Xavier comes to Chennai to meet his brother, Thangaraj explains the seriousness of the situation and asks him to approach lawyer Marudhamuthu, to help out in the case.
 Marudhamuthu learns that the police are very secretive about the case and is not allowed an audience with Deva.